Patrianovism: History

 The dawn of the 20th century raised opposition to liberalism, democracy and republicanism, not only in Brazil but also in Portugal and most of the world, in the form of fascism.
 This line of thought strengthened radical monarchism in those two countries, during the rise of the First Brazilian Republic and before the First Portuguese Republic.

 The Catholic Church also poised itself to stand against Socialism and promote a "spiritual revolution" in Brazil.
-For this reason, Jackson Figueiredo found the Centro Dom Vital in 1922.
+For this reason, Jackson Figueiredo established the Centro Dom Vital in 1922.
 The vitalistas based their line of thought from the Catholic social teaching and integralist movements, like the Action Française and Lusitanian Integralism.

 These events led to a rise in Traditional Monarchism which is different from other monarchist movements and groups like the Diretório Monárquico do Brasil or the Monarchist Party of São Paulo.

 First phase (1928–1937)

-In 1928, a group of young Catholic intellectuals from the Brazilian middle class, mostly from the University of São Paulo and from of the Marian Congress of Saint Ifigênea, following the lead of Arlindo Veiga dos Santos, a black poet, founded the Monarchist Center of Social Culture and New-Fatherland Politics (CMCSP Pátria Nova), which sought to study national problems, uniting the ideas of corporatism to anti-liberal monarchism.
+In 1928, a group of young Catholic intellectuals from the Brazilian middle class, mostly from the University of São Paulo and from the Marian Congress of Saint Ifigênea, following the lead of Arlindo Veiga dos Santos, a black poet, founded the Monarchist Center of Social Culture and New-Fatherland Politics (CMCSP Pátria Nova), which sought to study national problems, uniting the ideas of corporatism to anti-liberal monarchism.
 This centre was the first group in Brazil to have a fascist-leaning outlook.

 In 1932, after a period in which the monarchists grouped together with what would become the Brazilian Integralist Action, Pátria-Nova would then become the Ação Imperial Patrianovista Brasileira, a separate organization.
 At this point, the patrianovists already had elaborated their policies, to promote the instauration of an Organic Empire, with an emphasis on taking a different governmental approach to what the Brazilian Empire had taken, and also had established centres for the propagation of such ideals in almost all Brazilian provinces, founding more than 200 centres for meetings and studies as of 1935, ranging from the Brazilian South to the Amazon, with notable examples such as the Centro de Cultura Social Dom Henrique in the state of Pernambuco.

 In 1934, Veiga resigned from his post as the president of the AIPB, alleging particular motivations.
 The reason why he left his post is unclear, but it could have been either due to indiscipline or disrespect for authority.
 Some historians speculate that he decided to leave his post because other high-ranking Patrianovists were racist.
 While he was away, Patrianovism still was running somewhat normally, performing celebrations and events, such as the celebration of Dom Pedro Henrique, the then pretender to the Brazilian throne.
 Nonetheless, he re-assumed the position of president in 1936.